hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - The Netherlands' population is around 17.5 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/netherlands-population), the population density in The Netherlands is 508 poeple per km2.
 - Roughly 90% of people speak English in The Netherlands.
 - Since 2015, an average of 183k people have immigrated to The Netherlands every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_the_Netherlands) page, 57% of people don't believe in any religion in The Netherlands.

 ---
 ### 4- Denmark